mike-north/typescript-courses/packages/website/content/blog/monorepos-v2/05-extracting-server/index.md

 ```
 You touched `dependencies`, so run `pnpm i`.

-Now, our ui pakcage has a `dev-server` script that seems useful.
+Now, our ui package has a `dev-server` script that seems useful.
 Let's bring that over (this time as a `dev` script, since this package _is_ the server).
 Bring the lint and test scripts as well.

 ```json
   "scripts": {